Michael Lunn: Judicial career

 Lunn was appointed as a Recorder of the Court of First Instance of the High Court of Hong Kong in 2000.
 He was appointed as a full-time judge of the Court of First Instance of the High Court of Hong Kong in 2003.

 He was elevated to the Court of Appeal of Hong Kong in 2011 and became Vice President of the Court of Appeal in 2014.

 Lunn was Chairman of the Market Misconduct Tribunal from 2005 to 2012.

 In 2012, Lunn was appointed as Chairman of the Inquiry into the 2012 Lamma Island ferry collision.

 After the 2018 Hong Kong bus accident, Lunn was appointed as chairman of the Independent Review Committee on Hong Kong's Franchised Bus Service.

 Lunn retired from the Hong Kong Judiciary in 2018.
 On 1 July 2018, he was awarded the Gold Bauhinia Star by the chief executive in recognition of his dedicated and distinguished service in the Judiciary for 15 years.

 Since October 2018, Lunn has been sitting as a justice of appeal of the Court of Appeal of Brunei Darussalam.

 Lunn sat as a Deputy Judge of the High Court of Hong Kong in 2019 and 2020.

 In 2019, Lunn was re-appointed as Chairman of the Market Misconduct Tribunal and the Securities and Futures Appeals Tribunal for a 3-year term until 2021.
 In 2021, Lunn's term was extended for 3 years until 2024.
+In 2024, his term was further extended until 2027.